suzannepk/mpi_parallel/README.md

 We could give each process a full copy of the array again, but it is a much better use of memory and more efficient for data transfer if we distribute only the parts of the array that each process works on to the memory associated with that process.

- MPI’s job is to distribute the global arrays into local chunks, so in many cases, each process only stores and works on its own small part in its own pool of memory.
+ MPI’s job is to distribute the global arrays into local chunks, so in many cases, just like the people in our example above, each process only stores and works on its own small part in its own pool of memory.
 To track the interations in that small part, we will setup local indicies for the loops.

-So for the example we have been following, that means
+So for the example we have been following, that means we must setup local arrays and indicies for each process.
 ## Work Division for Dot Product

 | Index Range (Global) | Rank | Local Index | Operation (Global Index)  | Operation (Local Index)                             | Calculation  | Result |